-- Clear your browser’s cache.
+Clear your browser’s cache.

-- If you are an internal applicant, ensure you are logging into the UCPath Portal, navigate to Recruiting Workcenter & then click UCB Careers.
+If you are an internal applicant, ensure you are logging into the UCPath Portal, navigate to Recruiting Workcenter & then click UCB Careers.

-If you still experience trouble, please contact our FirstContact Team at (510) 664-9000, Option 3, and please make note of any error messages you get for help with troubleshooting.
+If you are still experiencing trouble, you may try contacting HR Services First Contact at (510) 664-9000, Option 3, and please make note of any error messages you get and/or grab screenshots for assistance with troubleshooting.

 I applied for a UC Berkeley job opening on another website but I can’t seem to find it on here.
 Do I need apply for it again on here?

 We can not accept applications through other websites.
 You have not successfully applied to the position unless you applied through Berkeley Jobs If a position is not available on jobs.berkeley.edu then it may no longer be available and/or published.

 After you have submitted your application you should receive an email notification acknowledging receipt of your application.
 If you do not receive this email, your application may not have been successfully submitted.
 Please make sure you have entered your email correctly, made a note of the email you used, and please also check the spam folder.
 The application should also appear on your list of applications in the system.